 - Even if you’re using an M1/M2 processor, please use the x86_64 version.

-- If you get a popup saying that the app can’t be opened, be sure right click > Open to circumvent the blocking.
+- If you get a popup saying that the app can’t be opened, be sure to right click > Open to circumvent the blocking.

 - Alternatively, you can use the “Open Anyway” trick: go to “System Preferences > Security & Privacy > General > Open Anyway”.